sallysooo/MATCHA_w0r1d/README.md

 # 🍵MATCHA_w0r1d!
 Misc CTF wargame presented at `The 31st PoC Hacking Camp`
 > Share your most photogenic matcha dessert creations — from cakes to parfaits, ice creams to lattes — and celebrate the harmony of taste and aesthetics.
-By the way, you may find a secret spy in this contest...
+By the way, you may find a secret SPY in this contest...
 <img width="1900" height="938" alt="Image" src="https://github.com/user-attachments/assets/6cf79bda-b459-4211-8844-37661d539efe" />

+---

-## Vulnerabilities applied
+## Main Vulnerabilities
 - Pickle deserialization vulnerability
 - LLM prompt injection-alike (implemented as rule-based)
 - Remote code execution(RCE) exploit
 - File upload vulnerability
 - and some Miscellaneous tricks hidden everywhere...

+---

-## Scenario & Hints
+## Scenario
-### 1. Ask MATCHA bot and steal the **SECRET**.
+### 1. Ask MATCHA bot — steal the **SECRET**.
 > This is prompt injection-alike system, which you can just inject keyword "ignore" in the prompt to get the key.
 (It's implemented with just a simple hard-coding, not with the actual openai API since it was realistically impossible in the CTF environment.)

 <p align="center">